sohelamin/laravel-admin/README.md

 I also intend to rip out the built-in permissions system and pull Spatie/Laravel-Permission into this project.
 It's quite likely that the original repo's information (below) is now out-of-date and some may not apply to this fork.

+ * Converted all `url()` helper function calls to `route()` with named routes - allowing us to modify the package's routes incase the URLs overlap pre-existing routes.

 ### Requirements
     Laravel >=5.5
     PHP >= 7.0